FelixOnline/v2/content/articles/2013-2-7-jar-moff-review.md

  - /music/3246/jar-moff-review
 imported: true
 comments:
+ - value: >
- - Yes This LP is on heavy rotation at our flat some really incredible passages in there The guitar solo in VidR is killer too
+     Yes!
+This LP is on heavy rotation at our flat... some really incredible passages in there.
+The guitar solo in Vid-R is killer too.

 # Article Taxonomies
 categories: